apache/drill/_docs/tutorial/002-get2kno-sb.md

 ## Storage Plugin Overview
 This section describes storage plugins included in the sandbox.
 For general information about Drill storage plugins, see ["Connect to a Data Source"](/docs/connect-to-data-sources).
 Take a look at the pre-configured storage plugins for the sandbox by opening the Storage tab in the Drill Web UI.
-Launch a web browser and go to: `http://<IP address of the sandbox>:8047/storage`.
+Launch a web browser and go to: `http://<IP address>:8047/storage`.
 For example:

     http://localhost:8046/storage